Sunday, March 30, 2014

 Was John Hanson the first United States in Congress Assembled President to serve under the Articles of Confederation?

-Author Seymour Wemyss Smith's claim that John Hanson was the first President of the United States has been around since the turn of the 20th Century.
-The myth gained prominence when John Hanson’s family began to lobby for their ancestor’s inclusion in the U.S. Capitol’s National Statuary Hall as one of Maryland's two most favored citizens.
-The family was successful and in 1903 a statue of John Hanson, along with one of Charles Carroll of Carrollton, was included in the National Statuary Hall Collection.
-The “official" U.S. Federal acknowledgement of President John Hanson as the first President of the “United States in Congress Assembled” or “Congress of the Confederation” occurred at the U.S. Capitol during the January 31, 1903, Reception and Acceptance Statuary Hall Ceremonies.
+he notion that John Hanson was the first President of the United States has circulated since the early 20th century.
+This misconception gained its initial traction when Hanson’s descendants lobbied for his commemoration in the U.S. Capitol’s National Statuary Hall, promoting him as one of Maryland's two most esteemed figures.
+Their campaign succeeded, and in 1903, a statue of John Hanson along with another of Charles Carroll of Carrollton were installed in the Hall.
+An “official” acknowledgment of Hanson as the first “President of the United States in Congress Assembled” or “Congress of the Confederation” took place during a ceremony at the U.S. Capitol on January 31, 1903.

-Specifically, the speech of Louis Emory McComas (1846 - 1907), U.S. Senator of Maryland claimed that John Hanson was the "first President of the Congress of the Confederation:"
+Speech excerpt of Louis Emory McComas (1846 - 1907), U.S. Senator of Maryland

-The speech of George Louis Wellington (1852 - 1927), U.S. Senator of Maryland, is often quoted by numerous Hansonites as evidence that the surrender of Cornwallis occurred during John Hanson's Presidency:
+Additionally, the speech of George Louis Wellington (1852 - 1927), U.S. Senator of Maryland, is often quoted by numerous Hansonites as evidence that the surrender of Cornwallis occurred during John Hanson's Presidency:

-John Hanson, of Maryland, was chosen as President, and thus became "President of the United States in Congress Assembled," occupying that exalted position until 1782, during the eventful period when American armies, in conjunction with their French allies, finally triumphed, when beneath the rays of an October sun George Washington received the sword of his captive, Cornwallis...
+John Hanson, of Maryland, was chosen as President, and thus became "President of the United States in Congress Assembled," occupying that exalted position until 1782, during the eventful period when American armies, in conjunction with their French allies, finally triumphed, when beneath the rays of an October sun George Washington received the sword of his captive, Cornwallis ...
 He was the first President of the United States in Congress Assembled.

 Cornwallis surrendered on October 19, 1781, when Thomas McKean, not John Hanson, was President of the United States in Congress assembled.